sourcegraph/sourcegraph-public-snapshot/doc/integration/browser_extension.md

 1. Click the Sourcegraph extension icon in the browser toolbar to open the settings page.
     - Ensure that the Sourcegraph URL is correct.
 It must point to your own Sourcegraph instance to work on private code.
     - Check whether any permissions must be granted.
 If so, the settings page will display an alert with a **Grant permissions** button.
-    - Confirm with your Sourcegraph instance's site admin that the [site config](../admin/config/site_config.md) `corsOrigin` property contains the URL of the external site on which you are trying to use the browser extension.
 1. On some code hosts, you need to be signed in (to the code host) to use the browser extension.
 Try signing in.

 ## Privacy